sarkaramitabh300/convert-units/README.md

 ```
 </details>

 There is one more option, `anchor_shift`, it can be defined on a unit if it requires to be shifted after the conversion.
-If `al` had a `anchor_shift` of `5` then `10 al` to `a` would look like, `10 * 0.1 - 5 = -4 a`.
+If `al` had an `anchor_shift` of `5` then `10 al` to `a` would look like, `10 * 0.1 - 5 = -4 a`.
 If the shift needs to go in the opposite direction then it should be a negative number.
 Typically, measures and units that use the `anchor_shift` only need to be shifted.
 If that is the desired effect then setting `to_anchor` to `1` for each unit will achieve that.
 To see a real world example, check out the `temperature` measure in the `definitions` folder.

 <details>
 <summary>Code example:</summary>